Australians hand in 57,000 firearms during gun amnesty

 Other items included a bolt-action rifle concealed within a spirit level, two tiny pistols the size of pens, and a homemade machine gun housed within a briefcase.

+"Taking these unregistered firearms off the streets means they will not fall into the hands of criminals, who might use them to endanger the lives of innocent Australians," said Angus Taylor, Australia's Minister for Law Enforcement and Cyber Security.

-The report said the amnesty was "highly successful" and had resulted in a "safer and more secure Australian community."
+The National Firearms Amnesty report said the exercise had been "highly successful" and had resulted in a "safer and more secure Australian community."

 Supporters of the move pointed to both security incidents in Australia and mass killings in the US as a reason why the amnesty was needed.